 - Acting for 161 potential claimants intending to bring a group action for professional negligence against several firms of solicitors in relation to failed property investments (led by Andrew Sutcliffe QC).

-- Acting for a defendant private investigator in a claim for breach of confidence involving allegations of covert surveillance and hacking (led by Andrew Fletcher QC).
+- Acting for a defendant private investigator in two connected sets of proceedings (one of which is RAKIA v Azima, a dispute between the Ras al-Khaimah sovereign wealth fund and an airline tycoon) for breach of confidence involving allegations of covert surveillance and hacking (led by Andrew Fletcher QC).

 - Acting for a defendant bank in a group action involving allegations of misrepresentation and breaches of the Consumer Credit Act 1974 and FSMA (led by Adam Kramer QC).